rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/PcrAwsImagePullDetails.md

 ### PcrAwsImagePullDetails
-Details related to how user will be pulling image from our container registry.
+Details on how users can retrieve images from Rubrik's AWS container registry.

 - awsNativeId: System.String
   - AWS account ID of the account from which user will be pulling.